 What happens if I disagree with the outcome, or how my complaint was handled?

 We will make every effort to satisfactorily resolve your complaint in the first instance.
-However, if you are not satisfied by our response or by the way that your complaint was handled, you should contact the Head of Policy (contact details below).
-The Head of Policy will arrange for the case to be reconsidered by a member of staff who was not previously involved in handling your complaint.
+However, if you are not satisfied by our response or by the way that your complaint was handled, you should contact the Correspondence team (contact details below).
+The Correspondence team will arrange for the case to be reconsidered by a member of staff who was not previously involved in handling your complaint.
 This stage will involve a detailed review of the handling of your complaint and associated papers.
 The outcome of this review will be communicated to you in writing.

 What can I do if I am still unsatisfied with the way my complaint has been handled?

 If you are unsatisfied by the outcome of the independent review you can request that the matter be referred to NAO Senior Management who will consider whether:

 You will be sent the outcome of this review into how your complaint was dealt with.